Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Introduction

 where the diffusivity $a$ has a sub-Riemannian structure, where the divergence is taken with respect to a positive $\cinf$ locally invariant measure, and where $\b$ is a $\cinf$ $1$-form satisfying the sector condition \eqref{SECT}.
 Then, for all $x,y\in M$, as $t\to0$, we have

 Moreover, for all $\d>0$, for $r=\d^{1/4}(d(x,y)^2+\d)^{1/2}$, we have

 where

-In particular, in the case where there is a unique strongly minimal path $\g\in\hxy$, we have $\mexy\to\dg$ as $\ve\to0$ weakly on $\oxy$, where $\dg$ is the unit mass at $\g$. \end{theorem} The small-time logarithmic asymptotics \eqref{LOGP} were proved by Varadhan \cite{MR0208191} in the case when $M=\R^d$ and $a$ is everywhere positive-definite.
-They were generalized by L\'eandre \cite{MR871256,MR904825} to the sub-Riemannian case, under the global assumption \eqref{URD}, using probabilistic techniques which make this assumption unavoidable.
-While the lower bound extends easily, for the upper bound it appears that analytic techniques are needed, and we arrive at \eqref{LOGP} by checking the applicability of a general result of Sturm \cite{MR1355744} in this context.
+In particular, in the case where there is a unique minimal path $\g\in\hxy$ which is strongly minimal, we have $\mexy\to\dg$ as $\ve\to0$ weakly on $\oxy$, where $\dg$ is the unit mass at $\g$. \end{theorem} The small-time logarithmic asymptotics \eqref{LOGP} were proved by Varadhan \cite{MR0208191} in the case when $M=\R^d$ and $a$ is everywhere positive-definite.
+They were generalized by L\'eandre \cite{MR871256,MR904825} to the sub-Riemannian case, under the global assumption \eqref{URD}.
+While the lower bound extends easily, under the hypothesis of Theorem \ref{VAR}, for the upper bound it appears that analytic techniques are needed, and we arrive at \eqref{LOGP} by checking the applicability of a general result of Sturm \cite{MR1355744} in this context.
 In the case of Brownian motion in a complete Riemannian manifold, the exponential estimate \eqref{LDEV} follows from a result of Hsu \cite{MR1027823}.
-Under the assumption \eqref{URD} and subject to the condition that $a(x)$ is positive-definite, \eqref{LDEV} follows from work of Inahama \cite{INA}.
+Under the assumption \eqref{URD} and subject to the condition that $a(x)$ is positive-definite, \eqref{LDEV} follows from work of Inahama \cite{MR3391911}.

 We now go beyond the law of large numbers and exponential asymptotics contained in Theorem \ref{VAR} to identify a small-time equivalent for the heat kernel and to obtain a central limit theorem for the diffusion bridge measures.
-For this we will assume that $x$ and $y$ are chosen so that
+Assume that $x$ and $y$ are chosen so that

-and further that $(x,y)$ lies outside the sub-Riemannian cut locus.
+and further that $(x,y)$ lies outside the sub-Riemannian cut locus. \br [Include this now in Theorem \ref{MR}.]
 We first state a small-time equivalent for the heat kernel, which was proved by Ben Arous \cite{BA} under the condition \eqref{URD}.
 In fact, Ben Arous obtained a full asymptotic expansion, with local regularity statements, but we will be content with the basic form.